Percé Rock

 Percé Rock (Rocher Percé, /fr/, lit.
 'Pierced Rock') is a huge sheer rock formation in the Gulf of Saint Lawrence on the tip of the Gaspé Peninsula in Quebec, Canada, off Percé Bay.
 Percé Rock appears from a distance like a ship under sail.
 It is one of the world's largest natural arches located in water and is considered a geologically and historically rich natural icon of Quebec.
 It is a major attraction in the Gaspésie region.

 Etymology

 The massive rocky cliff is called by several names, such as le Rocher Percé, Pierced Rock, Pierced Island, Split Rock or Percé Rock.
-The name is attributed to the pierced rock that formed an arch 15 m high on its seaward southern end, as though a needle had cut through the rock.
+The name is attributed to the pierced rock that forms an arch 15 m high on its seaward southern end, as though a needle had cut through the rock.
 It was named Percé ("pierced rock") by Samuel de Champlain in 1607, in reference to the holes he had seen in the massive block of limestone, which over the years has become a major attraction in the province of Quebec.